Owslebury Bottom

 Owslebury Bottom is a hamlet in the civil parish of Owslebury in the City of Winchester district of Hampshire, England.
 Its nearest town is Winchester, which lies approximately 4.2 mi north-west from the village.
 William Cobbett rode through the hamlet in his 1820s book Rural Rides.
 He described it as "half a dozen timbered houses in the ownership of Lord Mildmay, a small church of recent construction, and a tract of good soil used to cultivate wheat, being of good quality, of which the majority is milled at the City Mill in Winchester".

+History

 It is served by a bus from Winchester around once every two hours.